Cricket in Mauritius

-2006 was a memorable year for Mauritian cricket.
-The year 2006 has witnessed a transformation in the structure under which the sport is practised in Mauritius.
-The Maurindia Cricket Club organised the first Day-Night Cricket match at Anjaley Stadium between Indian High Commission – XI Vs Commonwealth XI that was telecasted live on MBC 3 for 4 hours.
+In 2006, the Maurindia Cricket Club organised the first Day-Night Cricket match at Anjaley Stadium between Indian High Commission – XI Vs Commonwealth XI that was telecasted live on MBC 3 for 4 hours.
 Maurindia Cricket Club and Riviere du Rempart Star Knitwear Sports Club have joined hands for the promotion of cricket in Mauritius and Federation of Cricket Clubs has been constituted under the patronage of Indian High Commission.
-The sport has received tremendous support from the Ministry of Youth & Sports, whereby a plot of 13 acre of land near Anjaley Stadium is being allotted to the Federation for the construction of a cricket stadium.
+The sport has received support from the Ministry of Youth & Sports, whereby a plot of 13 acre of land near Anjaley Stadium is being allotted to the Federation for the construction of a cricket stadium.

-In April 2011, Tommy Hammond, of Tommy Hammond Sports, took South African first-class side KwaZulu-Natal Inland Under-15 side to Mauritius in what promised to be a most important and promising tour and proved to a ground-breaking tour in Mauritian cricket.
+In April 2011, Tommy Hammond, of Tommy Hammond Sports, took South African first-class side KwaZulu-Natal Inland Under-15 side to Mauritius.

 In June 2013, an action cricket style 6-a-side tournament was organised by Dolphins Cricket Club in Tamarin, attracting 12 youth and adult teams from around the island.

 MCB Moneygram T20 cricket league was organised in 2017 where Coromandel Cricket Club beat Northern Star Cricket Club in the final.
 The second edition of the tournament was organised in 2019 where Northern Star beat Northfields CC in the final.

 In 2020, the Mauritius Cricket Federation launched a 10-over format competition.